 Construction student James Kang came to study at UCOL after serving in the Korean army, and then teaching in China.

 "I love this lifestyle.
 Korean lifestyle is so busy," says James about living in New Zealand.

-After completing the New Zealand Certificate in English Language (Level 4), James enrolled in Construction due to the employment opportunities in the industry.
+New Zealand Certificate in English Language (Level 4), James enrolled in Construction due to the employment opportunities in the industry.

 Baljot Singh came from India to study construction due to the employment possibilities.